Finding the Best Places to Retire Since 2006!

 Overview: Valdese was settled by Italian Waldensian (Christian) immigrants in 1893, and it is proud of its unique Old World heritage.
 Nestled in western North Carolina, it has a scenic setting and for years had an economy based in textile manufacturing.

 The economy began to change in the early-2000s as manufacturing declined.
 Local leaders realized that they needed to diversify the town's economic underpinnings and began positioning Valdese as a tourist and retirement destination.
-As a result, the population has blossomed by 14% in the last couple of decades.
-Attractions include a winery, the Trail of Faith and an arts center.
+Today, attractions include a winery, the Trail of Faith and an arts center.
 Valdese's Old Rock School is a cultural hub, housing the Piedmont and Western Railroad Museum as well as the Rock School Arts Foundation Galleries.
 Bluegrass at the Rock is a local music series with a national reputation, and the Waldensian Festival has been a major celebration since 1976.
 The Old Colony Players produce an outdoor drama honoring town founders every year.

 The downtown is simple but well kept and the site of Friday night gospel, bluegrass and country music concerts.
 The farmers' market, held every summer Wednesday and Friday, is here, too.
 The community center has bowling lanes and a year-round swimming pool.
 McGalliard Falls Park boasts a nature trail, a historic grist mill and holds a fishing tournament every spring.
 The Catawba River and Lake Rodhiss sit on Valdese's northern fringe and have public access areas.
 Valdese homes are primarily brick bungalows and ranch ramblers.